jonnyhoeven/workshop/WORKSHOP.md

 kubectl apply -f ./namespace/cat-app/cat-app.Ingress.yaml -n cat-app
 ```

-- You can deploy a complete folder using kubectl, this will deploy all the files in the folder, try it.
+- You can deploy a complete folder using kubectl, this will deploy all the files in one folder, try it.

 ```bash
 kubectl apply -f ./namespace/cat-app/ -n cat-app